dailsoncampos/dailsoncampos/README.md

 ### About me

 #### I'm Dailson Campos.
 Bachelor's degree in Computer Science from the Federal University of Western Pará, and postgraduate studies in Data Engineering at PUC Minas Gerais.
-So, I’m currently learning about Data area.

 ### Stacks